Service business ideas with low startup costs in Canada

 Pet sitting

-This could be caring for pets while owners go on vacation, watching pets, or running kennels on private property or at the pet sitter's property.
+You can care for pets while owners go on vacation, watch pets, or run kennels on private property or at your own property.

 Pet grooming

-Pet groomers bathe and groom pets (dogs and cats), brushing, combing, and clipping nails.
+Pet groomers bathe and groom pets (dogs and cats), brush and comb their fur, and clip their nails.
 Groomers usually need specialized training and experience to offer this service.

 Dog walking

-Walking people's dogs, either individually or in packs, can be a good service-based business.
+Walking people's dogs, either individually or in packs, makes a good service business.

 Pet behaviour management training

-This involves animal behaviour management training for difficult pets.
+This involves training difficult pets to manage their behaviour.
 This profession requires specialist training, expertise, and experience.

 Business services